bitforge/yago_api_clients/dotnet/README.md

-# Genie.Api - the C# library for the Genie API
+# Genie - the C# library for the Genie API

 Augemented Reality Made Easy.